jzzheng22/hlp21-project-group-3/doc/Features.md

 ### Moving Selected Symbols
 - Left click and drag the mouse
-- May be for a single symbol/wire or for a group.
+- Both single and multiple objects can be dragged.
 - Automatic snapping to grid is supported for when moving symbols.

 ### Transforming Symbols